Sunday, June 24, 2012

 Synta, Celestron’s parent corporation and the maker of the Atlas/EQ6 GEM recently released a new firmware version for Atlas mount.
 I’ve often complained its SynScan hand control is less sophisticated than the Celestron NexStar H.C., but this new (beta) SynScan firmware goes a ways to rectifying that.
 It at least adds an Atlas-Sirius version of the AllStar polar alignment routine so beloved by Celestron GEM users.
 If I couldn’t do Herschels, I’d go visual with C8 and Atlas and see how the new software performed.

 Arriving at the site, your old Unk was doubly pleased.
 Not only had the kind folks who own the land we observe from mowed a nice big patch for us, that patch of grassy heaven had begun to fill up with club members.
-The Possum Swamp Astronomical Society is not a big outfit.
+The Possum Swamp Astronomical Society is not a big or overly active outfit, and has frankly seen a precipitous decline over the last five years or so.
 There are maybe thirty folks on the rolls, about half of whom at best may show up at meetings.
 Dark site observing?
 Maybe three of us on any given New Moon run.
 This evening?
 There were five cotton-picking telescopes on the field, a major star party for the PSAS.

 Before I did anything else, you can bet your bottom dollar I turned on the Thermacell bug zapper.
 I figgered the recent torrential rains would have spawned hordes of biting skeeters.
 Did they?
 I don’t know.
 The Thermacell kept me almost completely unbitten all night—the only time I became someone’s supper was when I walked away from my observing position to look through a buddy’s eyepiece.
 What an improvement over that lousy battery-powered Off gadget I tried a few weeks back.